bk1613/ProgramViews/README.md

 if you use eclipse make sure you have a maven directory in your local computer

-Also in the application.properties file in \src\main\resources change the port number based on the avaibility of your machine
+Also in the application.properties file in \src\main\resources change the port number based on the availability of your machine

-To acess the web page of project, type in the url http://localhost:"insert port number"/chartform
+To access the web page of project, type in the url http://localhost:"insert port number"/chartform